dondi314/markovRandomTextGenerator/README.md

 This program will generate random text using a Markov chain.
 The program pulls the text from a MySQL database named "nlpText".

+### markovRandomTextGeneratorVer2.py

+This program will generate random text using a Markov chain.
+The program pulls the text from a MySQL database named "nlpText".
+This is the version I used to get the data which you will find in the myResults folder.
+I decided to leave the other version because it has less to it, and you can modify it to your liking if you wish.

 ### markovRandomTextGenerator.hs